 Who qualifies for an insulin pump?

-Insulin pumps may play a vital role for those with diabetes who need more insulin in their body.
+Insulin pumps may play a vital role for those with diabetes who need to administer insulin.
 Pumps can be an alternative to a person injecting themselves with insulin several times a day.

 Many insulin pumps have smart features and can be compatible with smartphones or CGMs.